 The Company currently does not have a fixed dividend policy.
 The form, frequency and amount of declaration and payment of future dividends on our Shares that our Directors may recommend or declare in respect of any particular financial year or period will take into consideration the Group's retained earnings and expected future earnings, operations, cash flow, capital requirements and general financing condition, as well as general business conditions and other factors which the Directors may deem appropriate.
 The Company may declare dividends by way of an ordinary resolution of the shareholders at a general meeting, but may not pay dividends in excess of the amount recommended by the Directors.
 The declaration and payment of dividends will be determined at the sole discretion of the Directors, subject to the approval of the shareholders.
-The Directors may also declare an interim dividend without the approval of the shareholders.
-Future dividends will be paid by the Company as and when approved by the shareholders (if necessary) and the Directors.
+The Directors and when approved by the Shareholders (if necessary) and the Directors.
 The Company has proposed a final one-tier dividend of 0.2 cents per ordinary share in respect of FY2014, subject to shareholders' approval at the forthcoming AGM.